- Airstream Café

 - R&R Corkum FarmRalph Jr. and Reuben Corkum | New Cumberland Road, Bridgewater

 Raising top quality grass-fed beef, the farm has been in operation for 5 generations.
 Their cattle is raised free of chemicals and growth hormones.
 In addition to their beef products they sell free range eggs, seasonal vegetables, berries, pickles and baked goods.
 They welcome visitors to their farm.
 Just call ahead and come for a visit.

-We've been market gardening since 1985.
-We grow a variety of fruits and vegetables using sustainable methods.
+The Wolter Family has been market gardening since 1985, growing a variety of fruits and vegetables using sustainable methods.

 Some of what we grow: salad greens, garlic, filet beans, beets, carrots, potatoes, celeriac, squash, and a variety of herbs.
 We also grow willow and make and sell willow baskets.

 Everyone in our family of 7 is involved in growing what we bring to the market and put on our table.